 When light is shown on selenium, it conducts electricity better.

 Low levels of selenium are also linked to heart disease and immunodepression.
-While researchers of a case-control study found out that selenium deficiency is a major risk factor for liver cancer.
+While researchers of a case-control study found out that selenium deficiency is a major risk factor for liver and thyroid cancer.
 Here are the following signs and symptoms if you are deficient in selenium:

 - Vulnerability to infections - Fatigue and tiredness - Shortness of breath - Muscle weakness - Weight gain - Mental fog - Hair loss - Infertility

 6. Proper Blood Circulation.
 Selenium helps improve proper blood flow.
 It is also essential in healing wounds and cuts faster as it increases the quality of blood flow.
-Due to the increased flow in your blood circulation, new blood carries oxygen and nutrients that are necessary for the faster healing of wounds.
+Due to increased flow in your blood circulation, new blood carries oxygen and nutrients are necessary for faster healing of wounds.

 8. Reproductive Health.
 When it comes to reproductive health, it can effectively assist fertility and healthy reproductive systems in both men and women.
 For male, selenium can support prostate function and sperm motility.
 For females, it promotes healthy follicles in the ovaries and reduces the risk of miscarriage.